Systemtap's <sys/sdt.h> probes are modeled after the dtrace USDT

 GCC might not be able to even compile the original program

-with the default "nor" constraint due to shortage of registers
+with the default "nor" constraint due to shortage of

-operand has impossible constraints" may result.
+as "asm operand has impossible constraints" may result.

 There are two general workarounds to this family of problems.

 While compiling the original instrumented program, set the